telerik/ajax-docs/controls/editor/troubleshooting/tabs-replaced-on-paste.md

 PROBLEM

-When cutting and pasting tabbed text from Word into Telerik RadEditor, it replaces all the tabs with a series of "**&nbsp;**".
+When cutting and pasting tabbed text from Word into Telerik RadEditor, it replaces all the tabs with a series of `&nbsp;`.

 REASON